Carlos487/avaloniaui.net/src/AvaloniaUI.Net/wwwroot/docs/styles/styles.md

 <Setter Property="Padding" Value="4 2 0 4"/>
 ```

-You can also use long-form syntax to declare more complex objects:
+You can also use long-form syntax to declare more complex object values:

 ```xml
 <Setter Property="MyProperty">